How to analyse a document in detail

 5.3 How to: How to operationalise this approach in practice can be decided as part of research strategy, for it can be done in different ways.
 The strategy which has been proposed here is a simple one, of focusing a detailed reading on context1, pre-text, text and intertexts, post-text and context2.
 This also has the benefit of following the temporal aspect of how documents come into existence, the ways they achieve their impacts, and also their ramifications in terms of possible and actual influences on the ‘post-text’ course of action of the people involved.

 5.5 A final comment: Keep it simple!
-Analysing documents in detail is a complicated matter, while the temporaral organisation and clarity of focus of the methodological strategy proposed here means that it can be put into operational practice easily and in a way that ensures comprabability in the analysis of a number of documents.
+Analysing documents in detail is a complicated matter, while the temporaral organisation and clarity of focus of the methodological strategy for doing so proposed here means that it can be put into operational practice easily and in a way that ensures comprabability in the analysis of a number of documents.
 As a consequence, it also enables good comparison, where this is an appropriate thing to do.